kkrull/shell-sandbox/src/zsh/sode/bin/fs-find.7.md

 # NAME

-**find-sources** - Find source files
+**fs-find** - Find source files

 # DESCRIPTION

-**find-sources** helps you search for source files among several Git repositories that you have cloned.
+**fs** helps you search for source files among several Git repositories that you have cloned.

 This is useful when you don't know ahead of time which specific repositories to look in.
-It helps you filter out non-source files that also exist in those directoroies, so you can find what you are looking for.
+It helps you filter out non-source files that also exist in those directories, so you can find what you are looking for.

 # EXAMPLE